TheOdinProject/curriculum/ruby_programming/advanced_ruby/blocks.md

 It should have output `tim`.
 This is an important point.
 Procs and Lambdas get their execution context when they are created, not when they are called.
 If you removed the line where you set `name = "tim"` what do you think would happen then?

 You'd get an error.
 As I said, the context is created when the proc or lambda is created so it won't access the context inside the method and see there is a `name` variable set to `bob` there.
 That said, if you never call the lambda you won't get an error when creating it just because there isn't a name at that time.
-It's only when the lambda is called that it looks up it's own context and finds out that name wasn't defined when it was created.
+It's only when the lambda is called that it looks up its own context and finds out that name wasn't defined when it was created.

-Maybe you're getting to grips with it?
+Hopefully you're getting to grips with a closure?
 How about this curve ball

 ~~~ruby
 name = "tim"